 After all this preparation, you should have a formula you can use repeatedly to create great content.
-Of course, you’ll want to check that it’s working by using video analytics and engagement data to see how viewers are interacting with your videos, as well as any other metrics that matter to you, like the number of clicks on a post-play screen, product purchases, or traffic to a signup page.
+Of course, you’ll want to check that it’s working by using video analytics and engagement data to see how viewers are interacting with your videos.
+There might be additional metrics that matter to you, like the number of clicks on a post-play screen, product purchases, or traffic to a signup page.

-The metrics to check would be the play rate of the video, which indicates how many visitors to the webpage containing your video decided to watch it.
-From there, you’d ideally want to see how much they watched, rewatched or skipped of your video, as indicated by its engagement heatmap, to check for any drop off points in your video.
+Metrics to check include the play rate of the video, which indicates how many visitors to the webpage containing your video decided to watch it.
+From there, you’d ideally want to see how much they watched, rewatched or skipped of your video.
+This information is indicated by video engagement heat-maps.
+You can use this information to check for any drop-off points in your video.

-Engagement metrics are important to check because they can indicate a potential issue with your formula, or help pinpoint segments viewers found particularly interesting.
+Engagement metrics are important to check because they can indicate a potential issue with your formula.
+They can also help pinpoint segments viewers found particularly interesting.
 For instance, you can see a slight drop off in engagement where the red arrow indicates in this sample data:

 To track traffic your video is sending to a page, signups, or other secondary goals, you can use free traffic tracking tools like Google Analytics, and add UTM parameters to the URLs you are using in your post-play screen.